sFlow vs. NetFlow: A Network Observability Face-Off

 • Sampling Rate Challenges: The accuracy of traffic analysis in sFlow can vary based on the sampling rate; incorrect settings can lead to inadequate data and potential oversight of critical issues, especially when it comes to investigating non-volumetric security incidents.

-NetFlow and sFlow Comparison
+NetFlow vs. sFlow Comparison

 NetFlow and sFlow are both used to monitor and analyze network traffic, and they can be deployed on a variety of devices within a network infrastructure.
 Here’s a breakdown of the types of devices that typically send NetFlow and sFlow data: